 Providing an effective therapy for the treatment of trauma.

-The EMDR Institute™, founded by Dr Francine Shapiro in 1990, offers quality trainings in the EMDR™ methodology, a treatment approach which has been empirically validated in over 24 randomized studies of trauma victims.
-An additional 24 studies have demonstrated positive effects for the eye movement component used in EMDR therapy.
+The EMDR Institute™, founded by Dr Francine Shapiro in 1990, offers quality trainings in the EMDR™ therapy methodology, a treatment approach which has been empirically validated in over 30 randomized studies of trauma victims.
+An additional 25 studies have demonstrated positive effects for the eye movement component used in EMDR therapy.

 All EMDR Institute instructors have been personally trained and approved by Dr Shapiro.

-24 randomized controlled (and 12 nonrandomized) studies have been conducted on EMDR in the treatment of trauma.
+44 randomized controlled studies have evaluated EMDR therapy in the treatment of trauma.